miking-lang/javascriptish/README.md

 * `while` loops and `if` statements always need to have scopes defined using `{` and `}`.
      It is not possible to have a single statement without defining a scope.

-*  Assignments `=` is only allowed in a statement, and not within an expression.
+*  Assignments `=` are only allowed in a statement, and not within an expression.

 ### Extensions